Is Siri Still the Reigning Voice Assistant?

 Apple’s technology is so front and center that it’s easy to overlook the impact of competitors.

 However, AI technology, specifically voice assistance, is up-and-coming from a variety of sources… and one is starting to rise above the rest.
 This recently released report shows that Google’s voice technology is starting to match pace with Apple’s Siri(voice assistant).

 So, now the main question is: where do Apple and Google stand in the overall market?

 In the bigger picture, what does the future hold for AI tech?

 Getting the Lay of the Land

 Google Assistant and Siri face a popularity juggernaut.
-Both voice assistants hold 36 percent of AI market share, leaving little room for their competition or for individual growth.
+Both voice assistant hold 36 percent of AI market share, leaving little room for their competition or for individual growth.